noemimontobbio/msprog/README.md

 available as a package vignette: ***Computing MS progression from longitudinal data***.

+The package can be run locally on any computer with R version $\geq$ 3.5.0 (see installation instructions below), or online via a [web application](https://msprog.shinyapps.io/msprog/) with a user-friendly graphical interface.

 ## Installation

 You can install the development version of `msprog` from